-The Teen Leadership Retreat takes place every year in January is geared towards teens who want to learn more about leadership and to get involved in Camp Fire and Camp Sealth.
+The Teen Leadership Retreat is geared towards teens who want to learn more about leadership and to get involved in Camp Fire and Camp Sealth.
 The event is not limited to previous participants of Camp Fire programs; we encourage ALL interested teens to attend.
-Workshops will include individual leadership skills, classic camp activities, and an optional half-day service project in Seattle.
+Workshops will include individual leadership skills, classic camp activities, and a service project.
 Be sure to check out our other Teen Leadership throughout the year, based out of both Camp Sealth as well as the greater Seattle area!

 What to Expect